-We are looking for a Qualified Social Worker in this organisation’s Adoption service.
+We are looking for Qualified Social Workers to be for this organisation’s Children & Families service and Adult's services.

 You must have a Diploma/Degree in Social Work and the right to work in the UK (no VISA sponsorship)

-This organisation is committed to safeguarding and promoting the welfare of Children and families with a child-centred approach.
-This is a vibrant and established team with experienced Social Workers.
+This organisation is committed to safeguarding and promoting the welfare of Children and families & vulnerable Adult's with their focussed approach.
+This team has flexible and creative ways of working.
+Teams available are:

 About you

-The successful candidate will have experience within Childrenȁ9;s Social Work post qualification and whilst having an up-to-date understanding of relevant legislation.
+The successful candidate will have experience within Children's or Adult's Social Work teams within Social Work placements (newly qualified Social Worker applications will be considered) or post qualification whilst having an up-to-date understanding of relevant legislation.

 What's on offer?